-This advanced degree program is intended to provide the classroom teacher the opportunity to study in greater depth all curriculum and instructional areas related to teaching in the elementary schools.
-It strengthens teaching skills and exposes the teacher to a variety of materials and programs used in the elementary schools.
-Students can specialize in Early Childhood Education, STM (Science, Technology or Math), English Language Learning, Reading Specialist/Literacy Coach.
+This advanced degree program is intended to provide the classroom teacher the opportunity to study in greater depth all curriculum and instructional areas related to teaching in elementary schools.
+It strengthens teaching skills and exposes the teacher to a variety of materials and programs used in elementary schools.
+Students can specialize in:

 The secondary education master's degree program is available for secondary school personnel who are interested in enhancing their knowledge and the skills necessary for leadership roles in education.
-Each student's interests, background, and needs are considered when designing the individual's program of study.
-Students can specialize in English Language Learning, or STM (Science, Technology or Math).
+Each student's interests, background and needs are considered when designing the individual's program of study.
+Students can specialize in:

 This program was developed to provide an avenue into teaching for individuals who have appropriate academic skills and expertise as well as a desire to teach but who have not completed a professional education program.
 For those individuals with a baccalaureate degree in areas equivalent in content to an approved University of South Dakota teaching major, this program provides an opportunity to become certified to teach at the secondary level.
-Students with degrees in Art, Music, and Physical Education will also have to satisfy the necessary requirements for K-12 certification.
+Students with degrees in art, music or physical education will also have to satisfy the necessary requirements for K-12 certification.

 Most students seek the master's degree in special education while pursuing certification in one or more areas.
 This degree is flexible and provides additional opportunities for those not needing or wanting certification.
-Students can specialize in Advanced Specialist in Disabilities, Early Childhood Special Education or Multicategorical SPED K-12.
+Students can specialize in:

-Advanced programs beyond the master's degree are designed to provide the necessary background and professional expertise for students planning to go into university teaching, supervisory work in schools, curriculum planning, consultant work, or similar positions.
-Sixty (60) semester hours beyond the bachelor's degree are required for the Ed.S. degree.
-Ninety (90) semester hours beyond the bachelor's degree are required for the Ed.D. degree.
+Advanced programs beyond the master's degree are designed to provide the necessary background and professional expertise for students planning to go into university teaching, supervisory work in schools, curriculum planning, consultant work or similar positions.
+Sixty semester hours beyond the bachelor's degree are required for the Ed.S. degree.
+Ninety semester hours beyond the bachelor's degree are required for the Ed.D. degree.